George Shannon (explorer)

-George Shannon (1785–1836), the youngest member of the Lewis and Clark Expedition (not counting the infant Jean Baptiste Charbonneau), was born in Pennsylvania of Irish ancestry.
+George Shannon (c.
+1785–August 30, 1836), was an American explorer, lawyer, and politician.
+He was the youngest member of the Lewis and Clark Expedition (not counting the infant Jean Baptiste Charbonneau), joining at the age of 17, was born in Pennsylvania of Irish ancestry.
 He joined the Corps of Discovery in August 1803, as one of the three men (and Seaman) from Pittsburgh recruited by Lewis as he was waiting for the completion of the voyage's vessels in the city.

+George Shannon was one of the "Nine men from Kentucky".
+He was lost for 16 days.

+His father had died in February 1803 by freezing.
+His brothers include Congressman Thomas Shannon, Ohio/Kansas Governor Wilson Shannon, David Shannon, and lawyer James Shannon.
+He had nine siblings, six of them being brothers, and was the eldest of them.
+Soon after his father's death, he went to Philadelphia in search of employment to support his family, before returning home.
+He had seven children with Ruth Snowden Price, one of them including Texas Senate member George Ross Shannon.

+Lewis and Clark Expedition

 On August 26, 1804, he was sent to retrieve two pack horses; he was separated from the party for sixteen days and nearly starved, as he went without food for twelve days except for some grapes and rabbits.
-At first he thought he was behind the expedition, so he sped up thinking he could catch up.
+At first, he thought he was behind the expedition, so he sped up thinking he could catch up.
 Then, getting hungry, he went downstream to look for a trading party he could stay with.

 Shannon got lost again August 6, 1805, when the expedition was at the Three Forks.
 He was dispatched up a fork the party had named Wisdom (the middle fork was named Jefferson and the placid fork, Philanthropy).
 He rejoined the party after three days by backtracking to the forks and following the trail of the others.

-In 1807 he was with a party led by Nathaniel Pryor that was attempting to return the Mandan chief Sheheke to his people.
+In 1807, he was with a party led by Nathaniel Pryor that was attempting to return the Mandan chief Sheheke to his people.
 He was wounded in an encounter with the Arikaras and lost a leg; he would eventually receive a government pension.

+Later life

+In 1808, Shannon had moved to Lexington, Kentucky, to study law at Transylvania University.

-In 1810 he assisted in Nicholas Biddle's history of the expedition.
-Later, Clark asked him to join a fur trading enterprise, but Shannon chose to study law instead.
+In 1810, he assisted in Nicholas Biddle's history of the expedition.
+Later, Clark asked him to join a fur trading enterprise, but Shannon chose to continue studying law instead.
 By 1818 he had a law practice in Lexington, Kentucky with Thomas T. Barr, a former Transylvania University trustee and Kentucky state legislator.
 That year, his assets included $700, one cow, and two enslaved people.
-By 1822, he owned his home, one horse, three cows, $2480, and six enslaved people.
+By 1822, he owned his home, one horse, three cows, $2,480, and six enslaved people.

-Later, ran for senator from Missouri.
-He was buried in Palmyra, Missouri.